 We see that this alone could help real estate agents potentially double or triple their income.

 Beyond that, PropTech also has the potential to create new efficiencies, enhancing and personalising the customer experience and allowing allow agents to do their work in much less time so they have some chance of achieving that elusive work-life balance.

 Examples of PropTech you’re probably already using

 If you’re like most agents, you’re probably already using PropTech in a number of ways

 For instance, online property portals – in which Australia was an early adopter and world leader – were one of the first ways PropTech affected our industry.
 Now we’re seeing it in other areas: from the use of augmented and virtual reality, to live internet auctions, drones and social media marketing applications.

 At the very core of almost all PropTech solutions is data, which means very few agents can survive without a good CRM, which is also where real estate software available from Agentbox comes into the picture.

-Agentbox goes far beyond a standard CRM by having several integration partners – most of which classify as PropTech companies.
+Agentbox goes far beyond a standard CRM by having an comprehensive property management software offering as well as several integration partners – most of which classify as PropTech companies.
 From property portals such as Domain and realestate.com.au, to campaigntrack, CoreLogic, spinify, Real Insights and homepass.

 Agentbox also allows you to get the most from your data by integrating with specialist providers such as artificial intelligence PropTech company AIRE who offer the breakthrough Digital Employee platform, Rita.